PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 - `asn`                 - (`string`, optional) the Autonomous System Number (ASN) to use as part of the BGP.
 - `peering_addresses`   - (`map`, optional) a map of peering addresses, which contains 1 (for active-standby) or 2 objects (for active-active), where key is the ip configuration name and with attributes:
   - `apipa_addresses`   - (`list`, required) is the list of keys for IP addresses defined in variable azure_bgp_peers_addresses
+  - `default_addresses` - (`list`, optional) is the list of peering address assigned to the BGP peer of the Virtual Network Gateway.
 - `peer_weight`         - (`number`, optional) the weight added to routes which have been learned through BGP peering.
 Valid values can be between 0 and 100.

 Example: